wp-plugins/mypuzzle-jigsaw/readme.txt

 Major features in this version include:

 * New!
+Add a custom redirect to another page when the user solved the puzzle
+* New!
 Hide restart and gallery button
 * Use the included MyPuzzle Image Gallery and random startup images
 * Link your own Image Library